 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega writes about a family history source often overlooked by genealogists: historical maps.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 What’s your favorite map to use when researching your family history?
 Don’t have one?
 Maps are an important tool in family history research that is often ignored.
 In our rush to find our ancestor’s name in a document, we forget to consult reference materials that can enhance and inform our research.